rust-lang/rfcs/text/0000-undisambiguated-generics.md

 - Should we warn against the ambiguous case initially?
 This would be more conservative, but considering that this pattern has not been encountered in the wild, this is probably unnecessary.
 - Should `(a < b, c > d)` parse as a pair of comparisons?
-In the aforementioned Crater run, this syntax was also resolved as a generic expression followed by `d` (also causing no regressions), but we could hypothetically parse this unambiguously as a pair (though this would probably require more complex backtracking).
+In the aforementioned Crater run, this syntax was resolved as a generic expression followed by `d` (also causing no regressions), but we could hypothetically parse this unambiguously as a pair (though this would probably require more complex backtracking).